UoMResearchIT/matlab-novice/episodes/06-cond.md

 In the last lesson, we wrote a script that saved several plots to disk.
 It would nice if our script could be more flexible.

-Can you modify it so that it either saves the plots to disk *or* displays them on screen?
-Make it easy to change between the two behaviours using a conditional statements.
+Can you modify it so that it either saves the plots to disk *or* displays them on screen, making it easy to change between the two behaviours using a conditional statement?

 :::::::::::::::  solution